bkeroack/elita/doc/intro.rst

 Motivation
 ----------

-When confronted with the task of getting a web application from a CI server to production servers--and doing so in an automated and repeatable way--instead of writing YASDS (Yet Another Set of Deployment Scripts) I decided to try to design a general framework that would only have to be written once.
+When faced with the task of getting a web application from a CI server to production servers--and doing so in an automated and repeatable way--instead of writing YASDS (Yet Another Set of Deployment Scripts) I decided to try to design a general framework that would only have to be written once.
 If the deployment methodology or server layout changed it wouldn't have to be thrown out but could be reconfigured or modified instead.